top of page

 I can't stress this enough: a proper ergonomic setup is a game-changer.
 That nagging neck and back pain I mentioned?
 It dramatically improved once I invested in a few key pieces.

-•Height-Adjustable Desk: A desk that can be raised and lowered is amazing.
+• Height-Adjustable Desk: A desk that can be raised and lowered is amazing.
 It allows you to switch between sitting and standing, which is fantastic for your back and energy levels.
 Tired of sitting still all day?
-Stand and do your work instead!
+Stand and do your work instead, or mix it up when your brain needs a change.
 Mine is from IKEA, but it looks very similar to this one (And this one is much cheaper and has raving reviews).

-•A Truly Comfortable Chair: Forget those stiff, corporate-looking chairs.
-You need something that feels like a hug for your back.
-Look for a chair with great lumbar support and adjustability.
-This chair has a score of 4,4 by almost 14 000 people, is very affordable and even has neck support!
-You should be able to sit in a 90 degree angle with your legs, so it's important to double check how low and high the chair can go if you are a lot shorter or taller than average.
+This chair has a score of 4.4 from almost 14,000 people, is very affordable, and even has neck support!
+You should be able to sit at a 90-degree angle with your legs, so it's important to double-check how low and high the chair can go if you are a lot shorter or taller than average.

 For When the World is Too Loud (mostly always): Noise-Canceling Headphones